The Carburetor Shop LLC

 The finishes listed below are my BEST GUESS at this time, based on 40 plus years of experience, and custody of many original drawings and blueprints.
 If any have drawings or blueprints which will conclusively prove otherwise, I would delight in seeing them, so that I can make this page as accurate as possible.
 As we do not work on carburetors newer than 1974, we have no way of knowing if later finishes differ.

 In general, finishes on Carter carburetors were for metal protection, not appearance.
 Notable exceptions would be the WD-0 carbs used on the V-16 Cadillac, and the YH carb used on the turbo Corvair, both of which had black paint applied over the normal body finish, and chrome steel linkages.
 Carter Carburetor Company was located across the street from Crown Plating.
 Carter had an anti-corrosion specification for steel pieces which would have been met by using any of the following electroplatings: white zinc, white cadmium, yellow zinc or yellow cadmium.
 As the steel pieces would arrive at the plant from the stampings plant, they would be sent across the street to Crown, and electroplated with whichever of the 4 finishes Crown was running that day.
 Since Crown ran more white zinc that anything, more of the Carter steel pieces are plated with white zinc than the other finishes.
 However, I have seen new Carter carburetors, which had steel pieces representing all four of these finishes.
-Carter used the chromate finish on zinc allow, aluminum was left natural, and cast iron was “iron phosphated”, and then painted with a “special” body paint.
+Carter used the chromate finish on zinc alloy, aluminum was left natural, and cast iron was “iron phosphated”, and then painted with a “special” body paint.
 Mostly, this paint was black (about 60 percent gloss), but brown and gray were used on certain carburetors.

 Finishes on Rochester carburetors were for metal protection, not appearance.
 Zinc alloy castings were given the chromate treatment.
 Steel pieces were treated with yellow zinc, or black oxide up until the late 1960’s.
 Beginning in the late 1960’s, some linkage (steel) parts were coated with teflon.
 There is some disagreement whether the choke plates and air valve plates should be electroplated with white zinc or yellow zinc.
 As mentioned earlier in this article; the yellow conversion coat will fade and turn transparent with time.
 I have disassembled new old stock quadrajets, and found yellow on surfaces, which were protected by screws, when the exposed surface was neutral.
 Thus, until confronted with hard evidence (original drawing or blueprint), I will believe these items should be electroplated with yellow zinc.
 As these components are covered with the aircleaner when the carburetor is installed, no points should be deducted regardless of the finish on these items.
 Screws from 1949 up until about 1955 were yellow zinc.
 Sometime about 1955, screw finish was changed to black oxide.
 Cast iron was treated with “iron phosphate”.